 Language Immersion and Human Services Exploration in Costa Rica

-This study abroad program in Costa Rica will explore Costa Rican social welfare systems and social work, involve an exploration of cultural humility via immersion into the local culture, and include an active learning opportunity with a local children's shelter.
+This study abroad program in Costa Rica will explore Costa Rican social welfare systems and social work, involve an exploration of cultural humility via immersion into the local culture, and include a service learning opportunity with a local children's shelter.
 The instructors are collaborating with the Academia Centroamericana de Español (ACCE) in Costa Rica to provide students a comprehensive cultural immersion experience and create a meaningful learning opportunity.
 The ACCE program will provide small group Spanish social work and health and human services' instruction based on each student's Spanish proficiency, lectures by native social work educators and professionals, site visits to social welfare agencies and additional cultural activities.
+Learning activities will also explore issues of environmental justice and the impact of tourism on human services in Costa Rica.
 ACCE arranges for students to stay with Costa Rican families that live near ACCE for a total immersion into the culture and language.
-Social work students will complete a 35 hour service learning at a local children's shelter in Grecia following the completion of two weeks of Spanish-language and social welfare studies at the ACCE school in Grecia.
+Participating students will complete a 25 hour service learning at a local children's shelter following the completion of two weeks of Spanish-language and social welfare studies at the ACCE school in Grecia.
 To meet the goals and objectives of the course, the ASU instructors will host course sessions with the students prior to the trip to Costa Rica, and meet for instruction while in Costa Rica.
-Upon return to the US, students will provide a community presentation on the campus of ASU.
-This presentation will provide students the opportunity to reflect on and share about their experiences related to both courses.

 The program goals are to give students the opportunity to enhance their cultural competency; enrich their understanding of their own cultural heritage and community norms; learn about the human service professions in Costa Rica; understand the social welfare system in Costa Rica and how the system is different and similar to the U.S. welfare system; understand the historical, political, and environmental context that impacts social welfare; improve their Spanish language skills to better serve human service clients; and provide service to a local community agency.
-The goals will be addressed by: 1) giving students the experience of living with a Latino family to better understand the culture and family structure, 2) enhancing the students' cultural competency through lectures regarding Latino culture and social work, 3) attending language school to enhance the students' ability to communicate with Latino clients, 4) visiting Costa Rican social service agencies, 5) experiencing Latino cultural activities, 6) discussing the similarities and differences of the social welfare system in Costa Rica and the US with social work and human service professionals in Costa Rica and 7) discussing, reflecting on, and writing about their international experience and how it has affected their approach to human service practice.
+The goals will be addressed by: 1) giving students the experience of living with a Latin American family to better understand the culture and family structure, 2) enhancing the students' cultural competency through lectures regarding Latino culture and social work, 3) attending language school to enhance the students' ability to communicate with Spanish-speaking clients, 4) visiting Costa Rican social service agencies, 5) experiencing Latin American cultural activities, 6) discussing the similarities and differences of the social welfare system in Costa Rica and the US 7) discussing, reflecting on, and writing about their international experience and how it has affected their approach to human service practice.
 The National Association of Social Workers (NASW) Code of Ethics and The Council on Social Work Education (CSWE) require social work students to be culturally competent to work with client systems of diverse racial, ethnic and cultural backgrounds.
 After graduation, many social work and other students will be working with Latino populations in North Carolina and other states.
 Students can develop a unique understanding of cultural competency by being in a Latin American country like Costa Rica, living with a host family, and working with families and children in their native environment.

 SW 3530 – Cultural Immersion and the Social Welfare System in Costa Rica – 3 credits